The Dive

-The Economy of Sweden - Industry & Market Trends in 2023
+The Economy of Sweden in 2023 - Industry & Market Trends

-Last Updated: May 2, 2023
+Last Updated: October 30, 2023

 swe

-What is The Overall Outlook in Sweden?
+What is The Overall Outlook in Sweden ?

 For the last 50 years, Sweden has been a prosperous country.
 Although economic growth stagnated during the last two decades of the 20th century, the past decade has seen a phenomenal surge in growth, thanks to significant gains in productivity that have placed Sweden well above the average for advanced EU nations.
 Furthermore, the government’s persistent efforts to expand the industry’s research and development investment, as well as Sweden’s increased strategic presence in the EU, have further brightened the country’s outlook.